Celvis-wq/JobList/README.md

 ## Purpose:

 - This contains a bunch of strings and prints them out.
-This is apart of a lesson in my class.
+This is apart of a lesson in my cyber class.
 <br />

 ## FAQ: